jarun/buku/README.md

     Keys
       1-N                  open Nth search result in browser.
 Enter exits buku.

+## Operational notes

+- It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. `buku` looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
+- If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
+To avoid it, add the URL within single `'` or double `"` quotes.
+- The same URL cannot be added twice.
+You can update tags and re-fetch title data.
+You can also insert a new bookmark at a free index.
+- You can either add or update or delete record(s) in one instance.
+A combination of these operations is not supported in a single run.
+- Search works in mysterious ways:
+  - Substrings match (`match` matches `rematched`) for URL, tags and title.
+  - All the keywords are treated together as a `single` tag in the `same order`.
+Bookmarks with partial or complete tag matches are shown in results.
+  - `-s` : match any of the keywords in URL or title.
+Order is irrelevant.
+  - `-S` : match all the keywords in URL or title.
+Order is irrelevant.
+  - Search results are indexed serially.
+This index is different from actual database index of a bookmark record which is shown within `()` after the URL.
+- AES256 is used for encryption.
+Optionally specify (`-t`) the number of hash iterations to use to generate key.
+Default is 8 iterations.
+- Encryption is optional and manual.
+If you choose to use encryption, the database file should be unlocked (`-k`) before using buku and locked (`-l`) afterwards.
+Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
+Also, note that the database file is <i>unecrypted on creation</i>.

 # Examples
 1. **Add** a new bookmark with title `Linux magazine` & tags `linux news` and `open source`: